Here is helpful information for your first visit.

 You can also save time by buying classes and workshops online:

-• Click on Drop-In Classes, Adult Workshops or Child and Teen Classes – either the buttons on the lower left of the home page, or the menu tabs.
+• Click on Drop-In Classes, Adult Workshops or Child and Teen Classes – either the buttons on the upper left of the home page, or the menu tabs.

 • Find the class you’d like to purchase and click the “Sign Up” button.

 • You will be asked to create a personal account (if this is your first time) or log in if you already have an account.
 Rest assured that your information will remain private – we will not share it with any other organization.

 • Follow the online instructions to purchase your class!
 We accept both Mastercard and Visa.

 COME EARLY & BRING A LOCK

 Come early before your first class to do the above (if you haven’t already).
 You can also shower or change leisurely in our comfortable locker rooms, which are equipped with small lockers for your use during class.
 If you plan to use a locker, bring your own lock, and please make sure to remove it when you leave so other students can use it afterwards.

 Wear comfortable clothes that you can move in freely.
 You may work up a sweat in class, so light materials and wicking fabrics (workout clothes are usually made of this) are perfect.
 You might also want to bring an extra shirt to change into afterwards.
 Our men’s and women’s locker rooms have showers, so you can freshen up after class.

 In some African dance classes, students like to wear wrap skirts (lapas).
 Similarly, some students in Afro-Cuban classes like to wear long, full skirts.
 These are voluntary – if you are new to these dance styles, we suggest coming to your first class in comfortable clothes and then deciding how you’d like to dress in the future.

 In an effort to keep our new floors clean, we do not allow street shoes to be worn in class.